Current Trends in Homiletics: Conversations in Theory and Practice

 David Latimore, Princeton Theological Seminary, “The Neoliberal Homiletic”

 Homiletical practices have always contended with the influence of cultural context.
 The challenge in this moment is found in the influence and impact of economic ideology on the form and content of contemporary preaching praxes and principles.
 The uncritical homiletical encounter with economic ideology can transform homiletical practices into promulgators of economic ideology This paper explicates a framework for understanding contemporary homiletical models under the grip of the ideology of neoliberalism and examines the resulting reshaping of individual and communal identity in a manner consistent with neoliberalism but inconsistent with the theological presuppositions of the Christian faith.

 Tim Sensing, Abilene Christian University, “Being There Even When You Are Not: Presence in Distance Preaching”

 Listening to sermons through digital media is not new.
 However, the pandemic pressed many preachers into a medium in unexpected ways.
 The need for immediate solutions did not allow time for preachers to reflect on what was happening theologically.
 This paper explores theological presence.
 The question of how one creates connection and presence when no one is even in the same room, city, or even country is not a new one.
 The rhetorical concern of being “present while absent” shows up in the writings of ancient rhetoricians opening the door for theological conversation.

-Mason Lee, Abilene Christian University Graduate School of Theology, Convener
+Mason Lee, Abilene Christian University, Convener

 - Lucas Lynn Christensen, University of Notre Dame, “Phantastic Preaching: Methodological Considerations on Ekphrastic Homiletic and the Exegesis of Liturgical Space through the Lens of Rhetorical Vision”